boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 Networks already support mechanisms to advertize a set of network properties to hosts using Neighbor Discovery options.
 Examples of such properties are link MTU (RFC 4861) and PREFIX64 (RFC 8781).
 This document complements these tools and specifies a Neighbor Discovery option to be used in Router Advertisements (RAs) to communicate these policies to hosts.
 For address family parity, a new DHCP option is also defined.

+Plenty operational challenges are to be yet evaluated and more experiments conducted to assess the actual benefits (including, identifying under which conditions).
+The document discusses these considerations.

 --- middle

 # Introduction